Spring is Coming!

 The Romans Celebrate:

-To the Romans, this time of year halfway between the Winter Solstice and the Spring Equinox was known as Lupercalia.
-For them, it was a purification ritual in which a goat was sacrificed and a scourge made of its hide.
-Thong-clad men ran through the city, whacking people with bits of hide.
+To the Romans, this time of year halfway between the Winter Solstice and the Spring Equinox was the season of the Lupercalia.
+For them, it was a purification ritual held on February 15, in which a goat was sacrificed and a scourge made of its hide.
+Thong-clad men ran through the city, whacking people with bits of goat hide.
 Those who were struck considered themselves fortunate indeed.
 This is one of the few Roman celebrations that is not associated with a particular temple or deity.
 Instead, it focuses on the founding of the city of Rome, by twins Romulus and Remus, who were suckled by a she-wolf -- in a cave known as the "Lupercale".

 The Feast of Nut: